cit5940-23sp/Haystack_Database/README.md

 https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf

 ### Acknowledgements
-We would like to thank our professor, Harry Smith, for the teachings and guidance throughout the semester.
+We would like to thank our Professor, Harry Smith, for the teachings and guidance throughout the semester.
 We would also like to thank the TAs of the course.

-### To consider
-1. Code review
-2. Milestones
-3. Use of branches
-4. Documentation
-5. Style
-6. Binary search trees

-Files used by Ada

-Files used by Elena
-1. Photo.java
-2. IPhoto.java
-3. HaystackObjectStore.java
-4. IHaystackObjectStore.java

-Files used by Alette
-1. User.java
-2. IUser.java
-3. IUserPhotoList.java
-4. UserPhotoList.java
-5. UserPhotoNode.java
-6. IUserPhotoNode.java

-# Potential enhancements
-1. LRU caching in User
-2. Public/Private views
-3. Save each photo with different sizes (make alternate key and hashing with alternate key dynamic)
-4. A* search for recommended friends
-5. GUI